ibm-cloud-docs/appid/enterprise.md

 5. If the authentication is successful, {{site.data.keyword.appid_short_notm}} creates access and identity tokens that represent a user's authorization and authentication and returns them to the app.
 If the authentication fails, {{site.data.keyword.appid_short_notm}} returns the identity provider error code to the app.
 6. The user is granted access to the app or the protected resources.

+### Does SSO change the flow?
+{: #saml-sso-flow}

+The web browser SSO profile that {{site.data.keyword.appid_short_notm}} implements is service provider initiated, which means that {{site.data.keyword.appid_short_notm}} must send a SAML request to the identity provider to initiate the authentication session.

+{{site.data.keyword.appid_short_notm}} does not currently support identity provider initiated flows and they should not be used with the service at this time.
+{: note}

+If your identity provider supports SSO, then it is possible that the SAML authentication uses the already established SSO session to authenticate the user.
+If it does not, the user is redirected to a login page.
+They might be redirected if your identity provider can't match the authentication requirements that are defined in {{site.data.keyword.cloud_notm}}'s authentication request with what it uses to establish SSO.
+For example, if your identity provider establishes a user SSO session by using biometrics, then {{site.data.keyword.appid_short_notm}}'s default authentication context must be changed.
+By default, {{site.data.keyword.appid_short_notm}} expects users to be authenticated by password over HTTPS: `urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport`.

 ## Configuring SAML to work with {{site.data.keyword.appid_short_notm}}